-A student who does not meet the departmental retention standards may be dismissed from his or her major.
+A student who does not meet the departmental retention standards (which can be found in the individual department/program listings in this Bulletin) may be dismissed from his or her major.
 That student remains enrolled at the College but must immediately seek admission to another major.
 Appeals of department dismissal may be made to the appropriate academic dean.
-Also see section on Departmental/Program Entrance, Retention, and Exit Standards.
+Also see section below on Departmental/Program Entrance, Retention, and Exit Standards.

-Enrollment at Other Colleges (for currently enrolled TCNJ students)
+Enrollment at Other Colleges (for currently enrolled students at The College of New Jersey)

-Students currently enrolled at The College of New Jersey should receive permission from the Office of Records and Registration in order to take courses at another college or university.
+Students currently enrolled at The College of New Jersey should receive approval from the Office of Records and Registration in order to take courses at another college or university.
 Advanced approval guarantees that the course(s), if successfully completed, will be accepted for transfer credit.
 Students must request that an official transcript of their work be sent to the Office of Records and Registration so that transfer credit may be awarded.
 Grades awarded for work at other schools are not calculated in the student's grade point average at The College of New Jersey.
-Credits accepted are based upon the number of credits (or units) awarded at the institution where the course was taken, not upon TCNJ course units.
+Credits accepted are based upon the number of credits (or units) awarded at the institution where the course was taken, not upon course units at The College of New Jersey.